orbkit/orbkit/doc/install.rst

 Linux and Mac OS X
 ..................

-The manual installation of orbkit is simple and can be carried out using ``bash`` as follows:
+The manual installation of ORBKIT is simple and can be carried out using ``bash`` as follows:

-Choose the directory, where you want to install orbkit.
+Choose the directory, where you want to install ORBKIT.
 Open a terminal window, e.g. ``gnome-terminal``, and navigate to this directory.
 In this example we will use the home directory.
 If you use a different directory simply replace ``$HOME`` by your preferred folder throughout the whole section::

     $ cd $HOME

-Get a copy of orbkit, either with git or using a zip archive.
+Get a copy of ORBKIT, either with git or using a zip archive.
 It is strongly recommended to use git, since this version always contains the newest bug fixes and features.